cds-consensys/block-explorer/README.md

-This project utilizes [neodoc](https://felixschl.github.io/neodoc/#/?_k=jq4bnh), a node implementation of [DOCOPT](http://docopt.org) allowing you make beautiful commanline interfaces adhering to POSIX conventions that have been used for decades in help messages and man pages for describing a program's interface.
+This project utilizes [neodoc](https://felixschl.github.io/neodoc/#/?_k=jq4bnh), a node implementation of [DOCOPT](http://docopt.org) allowing you make beautiful commands adhering to POSIX conventions that have been used for decades in help messages and man pages for describing a program's interface.

 ```sh